Hostage situation at Colorado hair salon ends in suspect's arrest

 Jaramillo has previously been arrested on assault and illegal weapon possession charges, according to the Boulder Daily Camera.

 He was being held at the Boulder County Jail.
+Authorities were working to determine the charges he will face.